cheshire137/chrome_youtube2spotify/README.md

 * I'm browsing on my iPad and don't want to watch a video on YouTube.
 I want background music playing while I do other things.
 * Sometimes I want to make new playlists but I don't know which songs to choose.
 The music subreddits often have good suggestions, but I don't want to manually go through them and look up each song on Spotify myself.

+While I can't use this extension on my iPad, I don't have to feel sad anymore when I scroll right past all those YouTube links, because I know I'll just make a playlist later on my computer.

 ## Screenshots

 ![Screenshot of YouTube to Spotify Playlister](http://github.com/moneypenny/chrome_youtube2spotify/raw/master/screenshot.png)